blokkli/editor/docs/define-blokkli/editor.md

         red: { hex: '#ff4800', label: 'Red' },
       },
     },
+    hideGerman: {
+      type: 'checkbox',
+      label: 'Hide in German',
+      default: false,
     },
+  },
   editor: {
     determineVisibleOptions: (ctx) => {
       if (ctx.props.icon) {
-        return ['color']
+        // Show the color option only if the component actually renders an icon. return ['color']
+      } else if (ctx.entity.language === 'de') {
+        // Show this option only if the current language is German. return ['hideGerman']
       }
       return []
     },